 Hemorrhagic strokes include bleeding within the brain (intracerebral hemorrhage) and bleeding between the inner and outer layers of the tissue covering the brain (subarachnoid hemorrhage).

 There are two main types of hemorrhagic strokes: intracerebral hemorrhage and subarachnoid hemorrhage.
-Other disorders that involve bleeding inside the skull include epidural hematomas (see Head Injuries: Epidural Hematomas) and subdural hematomas (see see Head Injuries: Subdural Hematomas), which are usually caused by a head injury.
+Other disorders that involve bleeding inside the skull include epidural hematomas (see see Epidural Hematomas) and subdural hematomas (see see Subdural Hematomas), which are usually caused by a head injury.
 These disorders cause different symptoms and are not considered strokes.

 An intracerebral hemorrhage is bleeding within the brain.